“The Rosary is a chain that binds the family together.” - Father Patrick Peyton

 We suggest trying out our Rosary Cards to pray together with a family.
 They are especially helpful if you have small children.
 The cards are much easier to hold, very durable, and won’t get all tangles like beads will!
 Check them out here.

-Ideas for when to pray the Holy Rosary Together
+Ideas for when to pray the Family Rosary Together

 Pray in the Car.